kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 For thousands of years, the *Kumano Kodo* (熊野古道) trails in Japan have guided pilgrims toward sacred temples and connected walkers in search of meaning, or just adventure.
 While walking those paths for five days in search of the latter, I may have stumbled upon a little of the former.

-The idea of a total reset had been circling my mind for some time.
-A need to disconnect from routine, to tune out of the noise, and reconnect with myself and my creative thoughts.
-The *Kumano Kodo* seemed like the perfect backdrop for that experiment.
-Now, after tracing its ancient routes, I feel renewed.
+The idea of a total reset had been circling my mind for some time, a need to disconnect from routine, tune out the noise, and reconnect with my own thoughts.
+The *Kumano Kodo* felt like the right backdrop for that experiment.
+I assumed the effort would be rewarded by shrines.
+I didn’t know yet that the walk itself would become the destination, and each step a small arrival.

-The absence of Switzerland's turquoise lakes or the dramatic Alps of France meant that the landscape wouldn't steal the spotlight, it would walk beside me instead, a quiet companion.
+The absence of Switzerland's turquoise lakes or the dramatic Alps of France meant the landscape wouldn't steal the spotlight, it would walk beside me instead, a quiet companion.
 Yet, by the final day, all I wanted was to start again.
-I had underestimated the beauty hidden in those soft, green mountains.
+Those soft, green mountains held more beauty than I expected.

-From the start, I knew this would have to be a distraction-free walk.
+From the start, this had to be a distraction-free walk.
 Even when the idea was still forming, it was clear that I wanted full immersion: no social media, no podcasts, no music.
 Just the here and the now.
 No autopilot, only awareness.

 ## Day 1: Takijiri-oji to Chikatsuyu
+<span class="subtitle">Finding the rhythm of the path</span>

 It's 9am, September 29.
 My wife and I are in *Takijiri-oji* (滝尻王子), where our walk begins.
 Our <a href="https://www.balsamicojam-nankiwakayama.com/kumano-winery-guest-house" target="winery-airbnb">Airbnb host</a> just dropped us off in a minivan.
 The hamlet looks neat but unremarkable, like others we passed on the way.
 The mountains and forests, though, are imposing and seemingly impenetrable.